nc1101/SIT771/BankProgram/UI Tutorial.md

 ```

 ### 2. Create fields to accommodate form inputs
 As the tutorial is focused on the 'Transfer' operation, three fields are required to accommodate user inputs.
-These can be initialised with other fields already established in `Main()` (e.g. bank, account, etc.)
+These can be initialised with other fields already established in `Main()` (e.g. myAccount, etc.)
 ```C#
 string fromAccountName = "";
 string toAccountName = "";